open-cluster-management-io/addon-framework/docs/add_new_addon.md

 For status reporting of addon on hub, the addon controller have to create a custome resource [ManagedClusterAddOn](https://github.com/open-cluster-management/addon-framework/blob/add-doc/api/v1alpha1/types_managedclusteraddon.go).
 This resource is a namespaced scoped and it provide interface for addon to report status.
+ClusterManagementAddOn name and ManagedClusterAddOn name should be same.

 Example of ManagedClusterAddOn CR